RaspberryPiFoundation/webdev-curriculum/en-GB/lesson#3/lesson#3.md

 <p>Have you seen Felix?
 Please contact his owners at <a href="mailto:felixowners@email.com">felixowners@email.com</a></p>
 ```

-Save your document and check if it works in a browser!
+## Save your document and check if it works in a browser! { .save}

-##Step 4: Adding strong text and emphasis.
+# Step 4: Adding strong text and emphasis { .activity}

 We really want people to find Felix, so we want to add some *emphasis* to ‘please’.
 We do this with the em tag.